liusushimeng/api-gateway/README.md

-# Rest-API
+# Api-Gateway
-Rest-API service is reverse proxy for http request from frontend and forward it to backend http or rpc api.
+Api-Gateway service is reverse proxy for http request from frontend and forward it to backend http or rpc api.

 <!-- TABLE OF CONTENTS -->